Divorce and Separation: Counseling Information for Couples Contemplating Divorce or Separation and for Victims of Divorce

 - Go to counseling.
 Start attending individual counseling each week, month, or even year.

 - No major decisions.
-Do not make any major life decisions when still in turmoil.
-Run important decisions by a counselor can help you to avoid making poor decisions while you are still emotionally vulnerable.
+Do not make any major life decisions when life is still in turmoil.
+Running important decisions by a counselor can help people avoid making poor decisions while they are still emotionally vulnerable.

 - No new relationships.
-So not rush into any new romantic relationships.
-Focus on yourself and healing before entering another relationship.
+Do not rush into any new romantic relationships.
+Focus on oneself and healing before entering another relationship.

 - Get involved.
-Seek out friends to whom you can talk to and do activities with.
+Seek out friends with whom you can talk and do activities together.
 Help others whenever you feel up to it.